StinCodes/TDD.Milestone/README.md

 ### TDD 3: carFactory

 `carFactory(object)` is a function that takes an object as an argument.
-The object should include a make, model, year of a car, and number of doors.
-The function should take the object, create a class with the same properties, and compare it to other classes to determine if the vehicle is a motorcycle (0 doors), coupe (2 doors), or a sedan (4 doors).
-The function should return the type of vehicle.
+This object includes the make, model, year, and number of doors of a vehicle.
+Return whether the vehicle is a motorcycle (0 doors), coupe (2 doors), or a sedan (4 doors).

 ```js
 carFactory({